Bestbynature/portfolio/README.md

 # 📖 [Portfiolio - Mobile first Project] <a name="about-project"></a>

-**[Portfiolio - Mobile first Project]** is my first project to show that i can use industry best-practices to design a responsive, mobile first website.
+**[Portfiolio - Mobile first Project]** is my first project to show that I can use industry best-practices to design a responsive, mobile first website.
 It also checks to see if i can translate figma designs to actual web pages.

 ## 🛠 Built With <a name="built-with"></a>